Evidence for Neutrino Emission from X-Ray-bright Active Galactic Nuclei with IceCube: Additional Results

 The emergence of a source with a markedly different spectrum than the well-known soft-spectrum source NGC\,1068 demonstrates the flexibility of the likelihood method.
 The custom core-corona model, which was also tested in this context, peaks at $\lesssim 10$\,TeV with a sharp cutoff at higher energies \citep{Icecube:2024Seyfert}.
 By construction, it penalizes any high-energy emission from the target source, as the right panel of \autoref{fig:fluxes_comparison} shows. \autoref{fig:TS_dependency} shows how the test statistic depends on the events with the highest signal-over-background ($S/B$) ratio.
 For NGC\,1068, removing the most significant events one by one leads to a gradual reduction in the test statistic, which eventually reaches zero.
 In contrast, for NGC\,7469, the test statistic drops to zero immediately after removing the two most significant events.
 This highlights the ability of the analysis to recover signals in both scenarios: a steady accumulation of many low-energy events from a soft-spectrum source like NGC\,1068, and a few high-energy events from a hard-spectrum source like NGC\,7469.
 The starkly different behavior of these two sources also suggests that not all X-ray bright AGN share the same cosmic-ray acceleration and/or neutrino production mechanisms.

-\subsubsection{Candidate source lists}
+\subsection{Candidate source lists}

 Unlike the all-sky searches and the binomial tests, the catalog search on the list of 110 gamma-ray emitters was performed only under the assumption of a floating spectral index.
-The global significance is computed analytically, using the well-known \v{S}id\'ak correction \citep{Sidak_correction}: $p_{\text{post}} = 1 - (1-p_{\text{local}})^N$, where $N$, in this case, is 110, i.e., the number of tested sources.
+This is the only case in which the global significance is computed analytically, using the well-known \v{S}id\'ak correction \citep{Sidak_correction}: $p_{\text{post}} = 1 - (1-p_{\text{local}})^N$, where $N$, in this case, is 110, i.e., the number of tested sources.
 No correlation between tests is included in the global significance calculation, since all sources are sufficiently spatially separated to be treated as independent.

 The only catalog search not discussed in the main text is the one carried out on the list of 47 bright X-ray AGN, assuming neutrino emission follows the core-corona model \citep{Kheirandish:2021ApJ}.
 In this case, the global significance cannot be obtained with the \v{S}id\'ak correction alone, since we tested two spectral assumptions which might share some level of correlation.
 Therefore, after correcting for having tested 47 sources, we calculate the distribution of the minimum p-values out of pseudo-experiments analyzed under both spectral hypotheses and define the globally corrected $p$-value as the fraction of pseudo-experiments resulting in a $p$-value smaller than the source-corrected $p$-value.